cisagov/untitledgoosetool/README.md

 ## Getting Started

 ### Prerequisites
-Python 3.7, 3.8, 3.9, or 3.10 (up to 3.10.11) is required to run Untitled Goose Tool with Python.
+Python >= 3.9 is required to run Untitled Goose Tool with Python.
+Python 3.12 is highly recommended as it results in better logging.

-Firefox is required for authenticating with Untitled Goose Tool.

-Currently, the following MFA methods are accepted in Untitled Goose Tool: the push notification offered by the Microsoft Authenticator app, number matching MFA, and one-time password (OTP) from either the Microsoft Authenticator app or SMS.

 On a Windows machine, you will need to make sure to have the Microsoft Visual C++ redistributable package (14.x) installed prior to running the tool.